rosesarejade/PBM/UAS PBM/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under this License - see the ([LICENSE](https://github.com/rosesarejade/PBM?tab=GPL-3.0-1-ov-file#)) file for details.

 ## Acknowledgments
 - Flutter Documentation